British American School (State of Mexico)

 British American School, S.C. is a private international school in Naucalpan, State of Mexico in Greater Mexico City.
 It serves levels kindergarten (Kinder) through high school (bachillerato).

+History

+The school was founded in 1976.

 It was previously in Tlalpan, Mexico City.
+As of 2025, the school has two campuses: one in Puerto Vallarta and one in Naucalpan.
+The Puerto Vallarta campus was opened in 1990.